 Giant Sequoia’s grow fast and typically live a long time, up to 3200 years.
 The Seattle Transportation Department planted the Sequoia when it was just 20 feet tall in the early 1970s.
 It suffered some damages in 2010 when it began declining and lost 10 feet of its top.
 It obviously survived but topping a tree is usually not the best course of action.

 Topping a tree seems like a very easy thing to do if you are looking for a view, or need to save the deceased or dying tree.
-But, most arborists and tree professionals will tell you that topping a tree is actually one of the worst things that you can do for the health of the tree.
+But, most arborists and tree professionals will tell you that topping a tree is actually one of the worst things that you can do for the fitness of the tree.
 The tree can be subject to starvation, week new growth and rapid new growth, which can also damage the tree.
 Topping the tree leaves room for insects and disease and large stubs of the top tree can have a difficult time sealing making it vulnerable to pests and decay.

 Topped trees are susceptible to starvation because they need leaves to manufacture starches during photosynthesis.
 A trees transport system moves the starches of from the leaves to the roots and topping a tree can remove much of the leafy Crown that’s providing the tree with the nutrients it needs.